 Mattress Too Firm?
 6 Tips to Soften Your Mattress

 Does your mattress feel like it’s a block of cement?
-Whether it’s a new mattress that needs to be broken in or an older mattress that’s hardened with age, a too-firm mattress can cost you precious hours of sleep.
+Whether it’s a new mattress that needs to be broken in to make your mattress softer or an older mattress that’s hardened with age or just a hard mattress that you want to be a softer mattress for your body weight, a too-firm mattress can cost you precious hours of sleep.
 An overly firm mattress can also cause pressure to build up in your joints and muscles, leaving you sore and stiff when you wake up in the morning.

 Replacing your mattress isn’t always an option, so we present six ways you can handle an overly firm mattress.